pyth-network/pyth-client/doc/websocket_api.md

 }
 ```

-Where the result is an integer corresponding to a subscription identifier.
-All subsequent notifications for this subscription correspond to this identifier.
+The subscription identifier in the result is used in all subsequent notifications for this subscription.
+An example notification (with the same subscription id) looks like:

 ```
 {